Burbot: Commercial significance

 A book written in 1590 in England notes that burbot were so common that they were used to feed hogs.

 The burbot is edible.
 In Finland, its roe and liver are highly regarded as delicacies, as is the fish itself.
 An annual spearfishing tournament is held near Roblin, Manitoba.
 One of the highlights of the tournament is the fish fry, where the day's catch is served deep-fried.
 When cooked, burbot meat tastes very similar to American lobster, leading to the burbot's nickname of "poor man's lobster".

 In the 1920s, Minnesota druggist Theodore "Ted" H. Rowell and his father, Joseph Rowell, a commercial fisherman on Lake of the Woods, were using the burbot as feed for the foxes on Joe's blue fox farm.
-They discovered the burbot contained something that improved the quality of the foxes' furs; this was confirmed by the fur buyers, who commented that these furs were superior to other furs they were seeing.
+They discovered the burbot contained something that improved the quality of the foxes' furs; this was confirmed by the fur buyers, who commented that these furs were superior to other blue fox furs they were seeing.
 Ted Rowell felt it was something in the burbot, so he extracted some oil and sent it away to be assayed.
 The result of the assay was that the liver of the burbot has three to four times the potency in vitamin D, and four to 10 times in vitamin A, than "good grades" of cod-liver oil.
 Their vitamin content varies from lake to lake, where their diets may have some variation.
 Additionally, liver makes up about 10% of the fish's total body weight, and its liver is six times the size of those of freshwater fish of comparable size.
 The oil is lower in viscosity, and more rapidly digested and assimilated than most other fish-liver oils.
 Rowell went on to found the Burbot Liver Products Company, which later became Rowell Laboratories, Inc.